rsdoiel/antenna/archives/2025/writing_2025.26.md

 ---

-## 'Jurassic World: Rebirth' Writer David Koepp on the Screenwriting Mistake That Dooms Scripts
+## 'Jurassic World Rebirth' Writer David Koepp on the Screenwriting Mistake That Dooms Scripts

 date: 2025-07-02, from: Final Draft blog

 <div class="hs-featured-image-wrapper">
  <a href="https://blog.finaldraft.com/jurassic-world-rebirth-writer-david-koepp-on-the-screenwriting-mistake-that-dooms-scripts" title="" class="hs-featured-image-link"> <img src="https://blog.finaldraft.com/hubfs/Jonathan%20Bailey%20and%20Scarlett%20Johansson%20in%20Jurassic%20World_%20Rebirth.png" alt="Jonathan Bailey and Scarlett Johansson duck behind greenery in Jurassic World: Rebirth" class="hs-featured-image" style="width:auto !important; max-width:50%; float:left; margin:0 15px 15px 0;"> </a>
 </div>
 <p>David Koepp is a Hollywood legend.
 One of the most successful screenwriters of all time, Koepp is the iconic voice behind works like <em>Jurassic Park, The Lost World, Death Becomes Her, Mission: Impossible</em>, and many more.&nbsp;<br><br>Koepp is known for his versatility.
 He has achieved both critical and commercial success in a wide variety of genres, including thriller, science fiction, comedy, action, drama, crime, superhero, horror, <a href="https://blog.finaldraft.com/big-break-winners-sell-true-life-adventure-script-faster-than-horses">adventure</a>, and fantasy.
-He can write in essentially any world or tone and deliver consistent blockbusters.&nbsp;<br><br>Recently, he rejoined Steven Spielberg to take on dinosaurs again for <em>Jurassic World: Rebirth</em>, the next entry in the <em>Jurassic</em> franchise.
-Set five years after the events of <a href="https://blog.finaldraft.com/jurassic-world-dominion-screenwriter-on-her-writing-process-and-tips"><em>Jurassic World: Dominion</em></a>, in <span style="font-style: italic;">Rebirth</span> the world’s environment has become mostly inhospitable to dinosaurs, leaving them only the tropical regions that feel like their original habitats.
-Directed by Gareth Edwards, the film stars Scarlett Johansson, Jonathan Bailey, and Mahershala Ali.<br><br>We were delighted to be able to speak with Koepp ahead of <span style="font-style: italic;">Jurassic World: Rebirth</span> and learn about his process on the film, as well as get his advice on structure and more.<br><br><span style="font-style: italic;">Editor’s note: The following conversation has been edited for length and clarity.</span><br></p>
+He can write in essentially any world or tone and deliver consistent blockbusters.&nbsp;<br><br>Recently, he rejoined Steven Spielberg to take on dinosaurs again for <em>Jurassic World Rebirth</em>, the next entry in the <em>Jurassic</em> franchise.
+Set five years after the events of <a href="https://blog.finaldraft.com/jurassic-world-dominion-screenwriter-on-her-writing-process-and-tips"><em>Jurassic World Dominion</em></a>, in <span style="font-style: italic;">Rebirth</span> the world’s environment has become mostly inhospitable to dinosaurs, leaving them only the tropical regions that feel like their original habitats.
+Directed by Gareth Edwards, the film stars Scarlett Johansson, Jonathan Bailey, and Mahershala Ali.<br><br>We were delighted to be able to speak with Koepp ahead of <span style="font-style: italic;">Jurassic World Rebirth</span> and learn about his process on the film, as well as get his advice on structure and more.<br><br><span style="font-style: italic;">Editor’s note: The following conversation has been edited for length and clarity.</span><br></p>

 <br>